 That is exactly the reason why each of our Redis Cloud instances allows using just one database (the default, 0-numbered database).
 This ensures that any two databases in our service will never compete on the resources of a single thread.
 In fact, trying to use any database other than 0 with our service should produce an error.

-To use these dedicated instance, simply add databases to your subscription by clicking the Add DB link from the console.
+To use these dedicated instances, simply add databases to your subscription by clicking the '+' sign under the necessary subscription from the 'Database' menu of the Redis Cloud management console.
 Each dedicated database is provisioned with its own endpoint that you can be used to connect to.

 On the same topic, you may want to review the following post from our blog that discusses this with an illustrative benchmark.